machinateur/php-sse/README.md

 Yes, you've read that right, PHP 5.6 is the minimum version requirement to be able to use this package.
 That way, even legacy projects can provide SSE support to client applications.

+It might also be a good idea to gobble up all information on [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) from the MDN web docs to get yourself up to speed on the technology.
+I found it to be an excellent starting point on this topic along with low-level examples.

 ## Installation

 Via composer: